damonkelley/damonkelley.github.io/_posts/posts/2015-03-08-serializing-objects-to-json-in-python.markdown

                           sort_keys=True, indent=4)
 {% endhighlight %}

 During my quest for said elegant solution, I found that many people have asked this same question on SO, and very few of the answers, even the _accepted_ ones, came close to being concise as the one above.
-This won't work in every situation, but I has proved to be a flexible solution thus far for me.
+This won't work in every situation, but it has proved to be a flexible solution for me thus far.